The Little Sister: Themes

 As in all of Chandler's novels, one of the major themes in The Little Sister is the love/hate relationship that Chandler had with Los Angeles and Hollywood.
 Much of the novel is devoted to mockery of the phoniness and self-importance of people in the film industry.
 And one of the most memorable passages in the book is a long soliloquy by Marlowe where he waxes philosophical about the emptiness and shallowness of Los Angeles and its residents.
 That section is punctuated by Marlowe saying to himself: "You're not human tonight, Marlowe."

-At the same time, one of the villains of the novel, the one "who never looked less like Lady Macbeth," is not the film star of the Quest family, but the little sister, a mousy small town girl who ultimately cares more for a few dollars than for her siblings.
-The heroine, who is willing to sacrifice herself and whom Marlowe ultimately rescues, is the jaded Hollywood starlet, Mavis Weld.
+At the same time, one of the villains of the novel, the one "who never looked less like Lady Macbeth," is not the film star of the Quest family, but the little sister, a mousy small town girl who ultimately cares more for the money she could make from her brother's photographs and blackmail than she did for her siblings.
+The heroine, who is willing to sacrifice herself and her career to protect others, and whom Marlowe ultimately rescues, is the jaded Hollywood starlet Mavis Weld.

 Adaptations

 The novel was adapted for the stage by Stuart Gordon and Carolyn Purdy Gordon in 1978, for a production at the Organic Theater in Chicago.
 Mike Genovese played Marlowe.

 This story was updated for the 1969 film Marlowe, starring James Garner as detective Philip Marlowe.

 The novel was adapted for radio by Bill Morrison, directed by John Tydeman, and broadcast on BBC Radio 4 on 5 December 1977, starring Ed Bishop as Marlowe.

+A DOS PC Adventure game was developed by Byron Preiss Multimedia in 1996 called "Private Eye".
+In the game, you can play from the original plot of Little Sister, or you can play an alternate adaptation of the story.

 A graphic novel adaptation by Michael Lark was released as Raymond Chandler's Philip Marlowe: The Little Sister in 1997.

 Another adaptation by Stephen Wyatt, directed by Claire Grove, was broadcast on BBC Radio 4 on 15 October 2011, starring Toby Stephens as Marlowe.